-- 1. The Nonfiction Collection represents a range of subjects and a variety of points of view. - 2.
-The Fiction Collection consists of a representative selection of classics, bestsellers, international materials in English translation, and titles of contemporary merit.
-It includes many genres, such as mystery, romance, science fiction, graphic novels, and short stories.

-- 3. The Audio-Visual Collection consists of video games, unabridged audiobooks, music CDs, and DVDs representative of areas of cultural interest and instruction.
-DVDs include both foreign and domestic films, as well as experimental and progressive works. - 4.
-Digital Collections include downloadable audiobooks, eBooks, and streaming media.
-Staff evaluates new electronic formats as they become available. - 5.
-The World Languages Collections consist of resources including titles in Spanish, French, German, Chinese, and Japanese. - 6.
-Periodicals are available on a range of topics.
+- The Nonfiction Collection represents a range of subjects and a variety of points of view. - The Fiction Collection consists of a representative selection of classics, bestsellers, international materials in English translation, and titles of contemporary merit.
+It includes many genres, such as mystery, romance, science fiction, graphic novels, and short stories. - The Audio-Visual Collection consists of video games, unabridged audiobooks, music CDs, and DVDs representative of areas of cultural interest and instruction.
+DVDs include both foreign and domestic films, as well as experimental and progressive works. - Digital Collections include downloadable audiobooks, eBooks, and streaming media.
+Staff evaluates new electronic formats as they become available. - The World Languages Collections consist of resources including titles in Spanish, French, Italian, Chinese, and Japanese. - Periodicals are available on a range of topics.
 The latest issues do not circulate; however, many older issues are available for circulation and electronic access is available to many other titles.

-C. Adult Special Collections
+Adult Special Collections

-- 1. The Business Collection includes resources that serve a range of user interests and assist in developing the skills and abilities needed for economic understanding and knowledge.
-The collection includes traditional print materials and online information. - 2.
-The Music Collection includes books, magazines, sound recordings, music scores, libretti, electronic databases, streaming audio, and visual media. - 3.
-The Local History/Oral History Collection incorporates reference materials on the general theory and practice of local history and genealogy and gives special attention to Greenwich and the region.
-Local history includes materials such as microfilmed newspapers, indices, local school yearbooks, government documents, state and local histories, state and local studies and surveys, directories, photographs, oral history books and transcripts, institutional histories, works of local authors, maps and atlases, and general guides to the practice of local history.
-Genealogy materials include guides, online information, general indices and periodicals, and family histories. - 4.
-The Foundation Center Cooperating Collection provides Foundation Center publications and supplementary resources for grant seekers. - 5.
-The Health Collection provides access to consumer health and wellness resources that range from general information to recent developments in traditional medicine as well as complementary and alternative health areas.
-The collection consists of reference books, circulating books, periodicals, newsletters, and online information. - The Friends of the Greenwich Library Lending Art Collection is a circulating collection of both original and reproduced framed prints, watercolors, lithographs, and museum posters which are selected, purchased, and maintained by the Friends.
+- The Business Collection includes resources that serve a range of user interests and assist in developing the skills and abilities needed for economic understanding and knowledge.
+The collection includes traditional print materials and online information. - The Music Collection includes books, magazines, sound recordings, music scores, libretti, electronic databases, streaming audio, and visual media. - The Local History/Oral History Collection incorporates reference materials on the general theory and practice of local history and genealogy and gives special attention to Greenwich and the region.
+Local history includes materials such as microfilmed and digitized newspapers, indices, local school yearbooks, government documents, state and local histories, state and local studies and surveys, directories, photographs, oral history books and transcripts, institutional histories, works of local authors, maps and atlases, and general guides to the practice of local history.
+Genealogy materials include guides, online information, general indices and periodicals, and family histories. - The Greenwich Roundtable Digital Collection includes white papers, written strategy abstracts, newspapers and transcripts from symposia. - Museum Passes include regional educational and cultural institutions of interest to the Greenwich community. - The Friends of the Greenwich Library Lending Art Collection is a circulating collection of both original and reproduced framed prints, watercolors, lithographs, and museum posters which are selected, purchased, and maintained by the Friends.

-D. Young Adult Collection
+Young Adult Collection

-The Young Adult Collection is designed to serve the interests of those from age 13 through 18.
+The Young Adult Collection is designed to serve the interests of those from age 12 through 18, with a Young Adult Middle School collection for users in grades 6-8.
 The same criteria listed for selection of adult resources apply to young adult resources.
-The content, style, format, and appeal to young adults are taken into consideration.
-The collection includes classic and contemporary authors, popular series, manga and graphic novels, nonfiction resources, audiobooks, and periodicals.
-The collection also supports local public and private school summer reading lists.
-EBooks, downloadable audiobooks, and digital comics supplement this collection.
+The content, style, format, and appeal to young adults are considered.
+The collection includes classic and contemporary authors, popular series, manga and graphic novels, nonfiction resources, print books with pre-loaded audio devices,, and test prep materials.
+The collection also supports local public and private school summer reading lists. eBooks, downloadable audiobooks, and digital comics supplement this collection.

-E. Children's Collection
+Children's Collection

 The Children's Collection is selected with the objective of providing resources that meet the informational, recreational and cultural interests and needs of young people from infancy through age 12.
 Resources are selected to serve children of a variety of reading, listening, and viewing levels.
 It also serves parents, teachers and other adults working with and interested in children and their literature.
-The collection is responsive to local school assignments, providing resources which supplement the curriculum and summer reading lists.
+The collection is responsive to educational programming, providing resources which supplement curriculum and summer reading lists.